kingwingfly/encrypt-config/encrypt-config/README.md

 <!-- CHANGELOG -->
 ## Changelog

+- 0.4.x -> 0.5.x: Cache inside `Config` now behaves **totally** like a native cache.
+Changes will be saved as `Config` dropped automatically.
-- v0.3.x -> v0.4.x: Cache inside `Config` now behave more like a native cache.
+- v0.3.x -> v0.4.x: Cache inside `Config` now behaves more like a native cache.
 Changes will be saved as `ConfigMut` dropped automatically.
 - v0.2.x -> v0.3.x: Now, multi-config-sources can be saved and loaded through `Config` in one go.
 But `add_xx_source`s are removed.
 By the way, one can defined their own sources by implementing `Source` trait while `NormalSource` `PersistSource` `SecretSource` are still provided.
 - v0.1.x -> v0.2.x: A broken change has been made.
 Heavily refactored with `std::any` and methods from `dependencies injection`.